Trobin645/Robot-arm-/README.md

 Release
 Demo sequence

-🛑 Emergency stop function
+🛑Emergency stop function

-⚡ Efficient communication (only sends data when values change)
+Efficient communication (only sends data when values change)

-🖥️ Full-screen responsive interface using ControlP5
+Full-screen responsive interface

-🧰 Technologies Used
+Technologies Used

 Processing (Java-based)

-ControlP5 (GUI library)
 Arduino

 Serial communication

 Servo motors

 PCA9685 PWM driver

 🔄 How It Works
 The user moves sliders in the interface
 Each slider controls a servo angle